yandex-cloud/docs/en/_includes/data-proc/jobs-cancel.md

 - API

-   Use the API [cancel](../../data-proc/api-ref/Job/cancel) method and pass in in the call:
+   Use the API [cancel](../../data-proc/api-ref/Job/cancel) method and pass in the call:
    * The cluster ID in the `clusterId` parameter.
    * The job ID in the `jobId` parameter.